Tamera Mowry: Music

-Mowry and her sister, Tia, joined an R&B singing group in the early 1990s called Voices.
+Mowry and her twin sister, Tia, joined an R&B singing group in the early 1990s called Voices.
 The group debuted their first single, "Yeah, Yeah, Yeah!", in 1992 and it charted at No. 72 on the Billboard Hot 100.
 Mowry's mom Darlene removed the twins from the group after a disagreement with management prior to the release of their debut album.

-Mowry provided guest vocals on Jerome Wiggins' single "I Will", which was released on December 4th, 2012.
+In 2012, Mowry provided guest vocals on Jerome Wiggins' single "I Will", which was released that December.

 Television

 At the age of 12, the twins convinced their mother to move to California with them so they could pursue acting.
 She agreed, on the condition that they land an acting job within the first month of their stay.
 In 1990, their family moved to California permanently, settling in Los Angeles, and she and her sister began appearing in commercials and small roles.
 Mowry and her twin sister, Tia, co-starred as the main characters in Sister, Sister, a television show that aired from 1994 through 1999.
-Starring the two girls, Tamera Mowry played Tamera Campbell, who was adopted and separated from birth away from her twin sister.
+Starring the two girls, Mowry played Tamera Campbell, who was adopted and separated from birth away from her twin sister.
 The show kickstarts from where the twins meet coincidentally in the mall.
 The comedy TV show shows the two sisters combining worlds with their adopted parents combining households.
-Tia, her twin, is intelligent and from inner-city Detroit while Tamera is the boy-crazy twin from the suburbs.
+Tia is intelligent and from inner-city Detroit while Tamera is the boy-crazy twin from the suburbs.

-Tamera and Tia worked in the 2005 Disney Channel film Twitches.
+In 2005, Mowry starred alongside her sister in the Disney Channel film Twitches.
 In 2013, Mowry became a co-host of the syndicated daytime talk show The Real alongside Adrienne Bailon, Tamar Braxton, Loni Love, Jeannie Mai.
 After premiering on July 15, The Real was picked up to series the following year.
 In 2018, Mowry and her co-hosts won the Daytime Emmy Award for Outstanding Entertainment Talk Show Host for their work.
-In July 2020, Mowry announced that after six seasons she would be leaving the show.

-She returned to the show as a guest on December 8, 2020, that same day, Mowry joined Home & Family as a new family member on the show, succeeding Paige Hemmis.
+In July 2020, Mowry announced that after six seasons she would be leaving The Real.
+She returned to the show as a guest on December 8, 2020.
+That same day, Mowry joined Home & Family as a new family member on the show, succeeding Paige Hemmis.

 In 2021, Mowry competed in season 5 of The Masked Singer as "Seashell".
 She was eliminated on Week 7 alongside Bobby Brown as "Crab".
-This show also revived Tamera being a singer.
+This show also revived Mowry being a singer.

 In the same year, it was announced that Mowry and former White House Executive Pastry Chef Bill Yosses would be hosting Baker's Dozen, a baking competition show for Hulu.

-Throughout 2021–2024 Mowry has starred in various holiday and non-holiday Hallmark movies such as, The Santa Stakeout, Girlfriendship, Inventing the Christmas Prince, and Haunted Harmony Mysteries: Murder in G Major.
+Throughout 2021–2024, Mowry has starred in various holiday and non-holiday Hallmark movies such as, The Santa Stakeout, Girlfriendship, Inventing the Christmas Prince, and Haunted Harmony Mysteries: Murder in G Major.